 Critics and the Romantic Period

-Shawqi's life stretched into the Romantic period (inter WWI - WWII), where emerging Arab poets deemed his poetry to be outmoded and irrelevant to the modern Arab worldprose writers introduc more Western genresree verse.
+Shawqi's life stretched into the Romantic period (inter WWI - WWII), where emerging Arab poets deemed his poetry to be outmoded and irrelevant to the modern Arab world , as prose writers introduced more Western genres, and poets began experimenting with free verse.

 When Shawqi returned from exile he discovered that new poets were influenced by English poets and critics.
-The Egyptian omantic school of the Diwan led by Abbas Mahmud al-‘Aqqad, the Arab-American School and the Jama’at Apollo (Apollo Group [an avant-gardiste Romantic movement of Egypt]) in the early 1930s were critics of Shawqi, but despite the criticism, he became president of the Jama’at Apollo.
+The Egyptian Romantic school of the Diwan led by Abbas Mahmud al-‘Aqqad, the Arab-American School and the Jama’at Apollo (Apollo Group [an avant-gardiste Romantic movement of Egypt]) in the early 1930s were critics of Shawqi, but despite the criticism, he became president of the Jama’at Apollo.

 Ahmad Shawqi was a gradualist.
 His literary progression was evolutionary, not revolutionary.
 He left behind the ‘School of Shawqi,’ a group of poets who composed in the classical Arabic meters.
 Classical monorhyme and monometer were slowly discarded in favor of free verse.
-After Naser's 1952 Egyptian revolution, Shawqi less popular due to his association with Egypt's royal elites.
+After Gamal Abdel Nasser's 1952 Egyptian revolution, Shawqi became less popular due to his association with Egypt's royal elites.

 Ahmad Shawqi Museum